nhs-r-community/git_training/guides/introduction_to_git.md

   <initials>_<brief-description>

 Here the project_id refers to our project ID in confluence (DS218).
 The initials are from my name.
 The ticket number refers to the jira ticket number.
 E.g.:

    CQ_Add-field-definitions

 Naming branches in this way helps to make it very clear what change should be happening in the branch.
 Sometimes code review will reveal that a branch that was intended to make one specific change in fact makes several changes.
 This should be avoided and the code review should reject the additional changes.

-#### 4. Add a new file (**for RStudio Cloud users, jump to step iv below)**.
+#### 4. Add a new file (**for RStudio Cloud users, jump to step iv below)**

 There are several ways to add a new file to the repository.

 For this exercise, we will create a file while in RStudio, with simply right-clicking on the repository's folder and then selecting the Create New File option: